-7. Within West Berkshire, the SCRIM (Sideway-force Coefficient Routine Investigation Machine) is used for measuring skid resistance by measuring the force between a rubber tyre against a wetted road surface.
-The resulting value, referred to as the Sideway-force Coefficient, relates to the coefficient of friction and provides an indication of the polished state of a road surface.
+2.1 The term 'skid resistance' refers to the frictional properties of the road surface, measured using an approved testing device, under controlled conditions.
+In West Berkshire, the Sideway-force Coefficient Routine Investigation Machine (SCRIM) is used to measure skid resistance.
+It records skid resistance by measuring the force between a rubber tyre against a wet road surface.
+The resulting value, referred to as the Sideway-force Coefficient (SFC), relates to the coefficient of friction and provides an indication of the polished state of the road surface.